niccolocao/JMPairwise/README.md

 # JMPairwise
-The R-scripts are related to the under-review article "Joint modeling of high-dimensional mixed-type longitudinal and survival data: An application to an orthopedic dataset with dynamic predictions",
+The R-scripts are related to the under-review article "Joint modeling of high-dimensional mixed-type longitudinal and survival data with dynamic predictions",

 In particular, the code implements the pairwise-fitting estimation (Fieuws and Verbeke, 2006) for joint modelling ordinal, continuous, and time-to-event outcomes with dynamic predictions:
     (i) the ordinal outcomes are modelled through a cumulative probit mixed model,